bennylut/poetry/README.md

 # About this fork:
 This fork, serve as a relaxed version of poetry (currently based on poetry `v1.2.0a2`).

 Poetry is a great tool and was a perfect fit for our team.
-While using it we found several issues where it is a bit too strict, and while most of the time for good reasons, these issues still made poetry unusable for us in some projects. to this end, we choose to fork it and include some relaxations for the issues that we encounter
+Over the time, we found several issues where it is a bit too strict, and while most of the time for good reasons, these issues still made poetry unusable for us in some projects.

+To this end, we choose to fork it and include some relaxations for the issues that we encounter.
+While we at it, we also modify some of poetry's behavior to suite our workflows and views better

 ## relaxed Issues: